 importbraheasbh# Point mass gravity is configured using GravityConfiguration.point_mass()# This uses only central body gravity (mu/r^2) - no spherical harmonics# Create point mass gravity configurationgravity=bh.GravityConfiguration.point_mass()# Use two_body() preset which includes point mass gravityforce_config=bh.ForceModelConfig.two_body()

-Spherical Harmonics: High-fidelity gravity using EGM2008, GGM05S, or user-defined .gfc model.
+Spherical Harmonics: High-fidelity gravity using a packaged model (EGM2008, GGM05S, JGM3), a user-supplied .gfc file, or any model fetched from the ICGEM catalog.
 Degree and order control accuracy vs computation time.

 importbraheasbh# ==============================================================================# Packaged Gravity Models# ==============================================================================# EGM2008 - High-fidelity NGA model (360x360 max)gravity_egm2008=bh.GravityConfiguration.spherical_harmonic(degree=20,order=20,model_type=bh.GravityModelType.EGM2008_360)# GGM05S - GRACE mission model (180x180 max)gravity_ggm05s=bh.GravityConfiguration.spherical_harmonic(degree=20,order=20,model_type=bh.GravityModelType.GGM05S)# JGM3 - Legacy model, fast computation (70x70 max)gravity_jgm3=bh.GravityConfiguration.spherical_harmonic(degree=20,order=20,model_type=bh.GravityModelType.JGM3)# ==============================================================================# Custom Model from File# ==============================================================================# Load custom gravity model from GFC format file# GravityModelType.from_file validates the path existscustom_model_type=bh.GravityModelType.from_file("data/gravity_models/EGM2008_360.gfc")gravity_custom=bh.GravityConfiguration.spherical_harmonic(degree=20,order=20,model_type=custom_model_type)